Average Weather in South Lake Tahoe California, United States

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 South Lake Tahoe experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.6 months, from September 20 to June 8, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around February 17, with an average total accumulation of 2.8 inches.